+Transition Molding

-Transition Molding Floating installation, transition T-molding is required in the following cases: floor spanning greater than 35 feet in length or width; wall openings-with or without door.
+Floating installation, transition T-molding is required in the following cases: floor spanning greater than 35 feet in length or width; doorways or passageways 5 ft. wide or less.

-Note: Floor areas interrupted by wall sections extending out of the wall; floor areas which are not rectangular may experience buckling or gapping if there is excessive floor expansion or shrinkage.
+Note: Floor areas interrupted by wall openings greater than 5 ft. wide, or interrupted by wall sections extending out of the wall, or floor areas which are not rectangular may experience buckling or gapping if there is excessive floor expansion or shrinkage.